abourdon/powerapi-akka/sensors/sensor-cpu-api/README.md

 ## Out

-This module provide CPU sensor information which is represented by the `CPUSensorValues` type, and gather:
+This module provide CPU sensor information which is represented by the `CPUSensorMessage` type, and gather:
 * the time spent under each frequency by the CPU;
 * the CPU elapsed time;
 * the process CPU elapsed time;